 - NIST SP-800—Incident Response (IR)

-What are Essential Characteristics of an Effective IR and SOC Standards?
+What are the Essential Characteristics of an Effective IR and SOC Standards?

 An effective standard must provide answers to the following core themes that are significant in managing IR and SOC.
 These questions were also asked by numerous CISOs (Chief Information Security Officers) in RSA Conference 2016.The cybersecurity incident or data breach can be even more disruptive if organizations are unable to know such questions: